-Welcome to my post on no fee banking Tangerine vs PC Financial.
+Welcome to my post on no fee banking Tangerine vs Simplii Financial.
 I want to say upfront that I think both banks offer a lot of value and that I use both of them for my banking.
 I’m a huge fan of no fee banking because I don’t believe in the insane practice of paying fees to access my own money!
-While a growing number of competitors are entering the no fee banking space, there’s no question that, in Canada, the 2 dominant players are Tangerine (formerly ING Direct) and PC Financial.
+While a growing number of competitors are entering the no fee banking space, there’s no question that, in Canada, the 2 dominant players are Tangerine (formerly ING Direct) and Simplii Financial (formerly PC financial).
 In this post I compare the two.

 Please note: this page contains affiliate links.
 As an affiliate of Tangerine, this blog receives a small commission for each sign up.

 Both banks are similar in that each is affiliated with one of Canada’s Big 5 banks.
 Tangerine Bank was created when Scotiabank bought ING Direct Canada in 2012.
-PC Financial has been around for well over a decade and while it was created by Loblaw’s, the personal banking is handled by CIBC’s direct banking division.
+Simplii Financial evolved from PC financial which had been around for over a decade.
+It is run by CIBC’s direct banking division.

 What I like about Tangerine is the $50 sign-up bonus and the referrer program.
 If you’d like to open one, then visit the Tangerine website and remember to use the Orange Key More25 to get $50 in free bonus cash just for opening up an account!